Looking for a Letter of Recommendation from Andrew F. Wood?

 • Read this document in its entirety.

-• Earn nothing less than an A- in the most recent class (six week or longer) you've taken with me, or work as a Peer Mentor for one full semester during the period of my service as program director.
+• Earn nothing less than an A- in the most recent class (six week or longer) you've taken with me.

 • Request your letter in sufficient time to allow me to fit this assignment within my schedule (two week minimum).